sarpilgaz/osc_shell/README.md

 Already using Linux?
 Great!
 A couple of small steps are left:

 - Install Visual Studio Code.
-See https://code.visualstudio.com/docs/setup/linux
+See https://code.visualstudio.com/docs/setup/linux.
+Make sure you also install the following extensions:
+  - C/C++ extension from Microsoft
+  - CMake Tools extension
 - Make sure you have a C++ dev environment.
 For Ubuntu:
   `sudo apt-get update`
   `sudo apt-get install -y build-essential g++ gdb cmake make git`